MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 **Limitations:**

-- Currently, if you use any policy settings with a sensitivity label that's scoped to just files or emails, the same policy must also include at least one label with both scope options for **Files** and **Emails**.
+- Currently, if you use any label policy settings with a sensitivity label that's scoped to just **Files** or scoped to just **Emails**, the same policy must also include at least one label with both scope options.

 - If the label is configured as the default label in one or more label policies, and Outlook isn't configured with its own default label in the same policy, you can't remove the scope for **Email**.
 As a workaround, first remove this label as the default label.
 You'll then be able to remove the email scope.
 Finally, reselect the now modified label as the default label for documents.